At Bryn Mawr

 Praxis: Praxis courses help you think about yourself, what you're learning, and what you want to do with what you're learning.
 This is especially true of Praxis III courses!
 Those considering independent projects like the Watson and Fulbright should really consider including a Praxis III in their course of study.

-Career Development Office: The staff of the CDO don't just help you find jobs -- they help you figure out your future.
+Career and Professional Development: The staff of the CPD don't just help you find jobs -- they help you figure out your future.
 The office oversees the Carnegie Endowment Junior Fellows program and has information on other programs of interest to fellowship applicants.